mmeany/springboot-rabbit-bridge-play/rabbit-bridge/README.md

       "queueNames": ["red", "amber", "green"]
     }
     ```
 * Post messages to the queues, send a few of them.
+Note that the `send` endpoint is a convenience method for testing
+  and is used as a substitute for an application that would be publishing to Rabbit queues.
     * `POST http://localhost:8080/send`, pass in the queue name and the message.
     ```json
     {